Where Do Mosquitoes Go During Daytime?

 Table of Contents (click to expand)

 Most mosquitoes ‘sleep’ during the day and become active when the sun sets.
-This is because roaming around and ‘working’ in the sweltering heat during the daytime can be fatal for mosquitoes, as it can rapidly dehydrate them.
+This is because roaming around in the sweltering heat of the daytime can be fatal for mosquitoes, as it can rapidly dehydrate them.
 To ensure that they experience a relatively cooler environment when they head out of their shelters, most mosquitoes remain inactive during the daytime and forage for food at dawn, dusk or nighttime.

 Recommended Video for you: